Skip to main content

 • Approved Managing Successful Programmes (MSP) Framework

 Sue is a Chartered Accountant with a broad range of skills in financial management and accounting, human resources, and office management and administration.
-She has gained these skills working for various organisations within the small to medium enterprises, not-for-profit, and corporate sectors in New Zealand.
+She has gained these skills working for various organisations within the small to medium enterprise, not-for-profit, and corporate sectors in New Zealand.
 Coming from the United Kingdom, Sue also has a background in IT, from business and systems analysis to large-scale project, programme, and change management on core financial systems within the large UK clearing banks and financial institutes.

 E: sue.capper@kotakureo.school.nz

-Head of Resources and IT
+Head of IT